 Notes and other alternatives

-Some publishers of instructional materials are now making their materials available in specialized formats.
-There is no central clearinghouse listing who these publishers are.
+Many publishers of instructional materials are now making their materials available in accessible formats.
 Schools are encouraged to ask sales staff from these companies for lists of AEM that they can purchase.
+When book orders are placed, schools should request that these materials be placed in the NIMAC.

-If a publisher has a specialized format of a copyrighted material, such as a textbook or contemporary novel, available for sale, it can be purchased and used by any student.
-That is, it doesn’t have to be reserved for the sole use of a student with a print disability.
+If a publisher has a accessible format of a copyrighted material, such as a textbook or contemporary novel, available for sale, it can be purchased and used by any student.
+That is, it does not have to be reserved for the sole use of a student with a print disability.

 Volunteer’s Voice Recording